 Negative Planning Obligations and Notification Obligations

-The Owners hereby covenant and agree with the Council and the County Council to comply with all of the terms set out in this Deed that are Negative Planning Obligations (except for the Negative Planning Obligation at clause 7.2 of this Deed and the Schedule 2 Negative Planning Obligation) and Notification Obligations (except the Notification Obligatios at clause 7.2 of this Deed).
+The Owners hereby covenant and agree with the Council and the County Council to comply with all of the terms set out in this Deed that are Negative Planning Obligations (except for the Negative Planning Obligation at clause 7.2 of this Deed and the Schedule 2 Negative Planning Obligation) and Notification Obligations (except the Notification Obligations at clause 7.2 of this Deed).

 The covenants obligations and restrictions made by the Owners hereunder that are Negative Planning Obligations (except for the Negative Planning Obligations at clause 7.2 of this Deed) and Notification Obligations are made by the Owners jointly and severally, and for the avoidance of doubt can be enforced against all of them jointly and each of them, or any combination of them, individually, by both the Council and the County Council except the Schedule 2 Negative Planning Obligation which are made severally and are enforceable in accordance with clause 2.15 below.